foreal17/2019-10-10/index.md

       <article role="tabpanel" class="tab-pane active" id="editor-macos">
         <p>
           nano is a basic editor and the default that instructors use in the workshop.
-          See the Git installation <a href="https://www.youtube.com/watch?v=9LQhwETCdwY ">video tutorial</a>
-          for an example on how to open nano.
           It should be pre-installed.
         </p>
         <p>